miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 - **LTV (Long-Term Validation)**: a validation model that preserves the ability to verify the validity of a signature over extended periods of time by using timestamps, validation information, and renewable archive protection.
 - **SIG-B (Signature Base level)**: The base signature level of LTV-JWS consisting of a JWS containing a protected signing certificate hash.
-- **SIG-T (Signature Timestamp level)**: A signature level extending SIG-B by adding a timestamp used to provide trusted proof that the signature existed at a specific point in time.
+- **SIG-T (Signature Timestamp level)**: A signature level extending SIG-B by adding a signature timestamp used to provide trusted proof that the signature existed at a specific point in time.
 - **SIG-LTV (Signature Long-Term Validation level)**: A signature level extending SIG-T by adding all validation information required for long-term validation of the signature.
 - **SIG-LTA (Signature Long-Term Archive timestamp level)**: A signature level extending SIG-LTV by adding an archive timestamp used to preserve the entire validation state of the signature.
 - **External Reference (refs)**: An indirect signing model for external data using the "refs" array containing external references with hash values.
 Verification of this indirect signing model requires hash validation in addition to signature verification.